Vodculen/Lingo-Logs/README.md

 ## Needed Resources
 ### General
 - **Discord:** To communicate with the comunity more please install and use Discord.
-When the server is up this sentance will be repaced with the server id.
+The sever link is right here https://discord.gg/QTRGmg8H!
 - **GitHub:** I don't know how your reading this without GitHub.
 But you do need it to contribute really anything for this project.

 ### Language Team